Custom package

 If True, old and new will be present as bool.

-changed_history_ttl
+property changed_history_ttl

 Whether the Time To Live of the message history has changed.